A joint program of Workshops With Purpose and Camp Fire Central Oregon

 The program is built on three key tenets:

-Our 2020 BRIDGES: Thailand program will run with regular meetings from May - December, including a travel experience to Thailand planned for November 2020.
-Throughout the program, teens and adults will work together to expand their cultural horizons, learn about the global social justice issue of human trafficking, fundraise for travel, and practice storytelling skills (including photography, videography and creative writing) in order to share their experience with others.
+Our 2020 BRIDGES: Thailand program will run with regular meetings from June - December, including a travel experience to Thailand planned for November 2020.
+Throughout the program, teens and adults will work together to expand their cultural horizons, learn about the global social justice issue of human trafficking, and fundraise for travel.

 Highlights of the Thailand itinerary includes meeting with local NGOs that are working to combat human trafficking, visiting an elephant sanctuary, taking a Thai cooking class at a local organic farm, and participating in a “monk chat” with Buddhist monks.

 Interested in joining us?
-Sign up for our BRIDGES email list to receive important information regarding applications, deadlines, and general program updates.
+Sign up for our BRIDGES email list to receive important information regarding our upcoming informational meeting, applications, deadlines, and general updates.

 In November 2018, our BRIDGES program traveled to Thailand for an incredible 12-day journey.
 Along with soaking up Thai culture, exploring beautiful temples, getting up close and personal with elephants, and eating plenty of delicious food, the group also spent their time studying the global issue of human trafficking.